iusztinpaul/energy-forecasting/README.md

 ## Weights & Biases

-We will use Weights & Biases as our serverless ML platform.
+You will use Weights & Biases as your serverless ML platform.
 Thus, you must create an account and a project on Weights & Biases.
-We will show you how to configure our code to use your W&B project later.
+We will show you how to configure the code to use your W&B project later.

 [I explained in this lesson how to create an API Key on W&B.](placeholder Medium article) But long story short, you can go to your W&B user settings and create the API Key from there.